-He joined the Irish Volunteers in 1915, despite Pearse's initial disapproval, and participated in the Easter 1916 Rising as part of the South Dublin Union Garrison while still a student at St Enda's.
+He joined the Irish Volunteers in 1915, despite Pearse's initial disapproval, and participated in the Easter 1916 rising as part of the South Dublin Union Garrison while still a student at St Enda's.
 Surrendering along with the rest of the garrison, he was held in Richmond Barracks for two weeks before being released on account of his youth.
-He began studying at UCD and continued as a Volunteer, rising to the rank of lieutenant of the C Company, 4th Battalion, in the Dublin Brigade.
+He began studying at University College Dublin (UCD) and continued as a Volunteer, rising to the rank of lieutenant of the C Company, 4th Battalion, in the Dublin Brigade.
 He was mainly involved in drills and training.

 In 1923 he joined the reporting staff of the Irish Independent (which had previously employed his uncle Richard), and he subsequently became well known as its art and drama critic and as a book reviewer.
 (He was also art critic of the Irish Sketch.)
 While the Irish Independent, like other Dublin papers for most of the century, treated artistic coverage as jobbing journalism rather than the work of a specialised correspondent, throughout his life Sears enjoyed genuine respect in Dublin's literary and artistic circles because of his love of theatre and his personal artistic credentials.